-My face was already frostbitten; skin would be peeling from it for weeks to come.
-Despite exhaustion, being soaked through with sweat, cracked lips stuck together demanding one drink from a frozen Nalgene, I knew that sitting down, even for a minute, would mean not getting back up.
+My face was already touched by frostbite.
+Darkened skin would be peeling from it for weeks to come.
+Despite exhaustion, being soaked through with sweat, cracked lips stuck together demanding one drink from a frozen Nalgene, I knew that sitting down—even for a minute—would mean not getting back up again.

 I began climbing, scratching, and sliding my way to the top of yet another mountain of rubble, hoping for a glimpse of salvation…

-To paint a clear mental picture of the glacier for you would be a life’s work.
+To paint a clear mental picture of the Ngozumoa Glacier for you would be a life’s work.
 Mostly because somewhere along the way we’ve come to visualize glaciers as blue beasts that cling to mountains.
 They have a coat of snow and can generally be crossed by careful mountaineers on the watch for crevasses.

 But this glacier was unlike any I’ve seen.
 It was a jagged cut into the earth, just deep enough to allow a little hell to seep in from the bottom and fill it.
 It had an exoskeleton of brittle stone and scree; only in the darkest crevices could you detect any hint of blueish life.

-Somewhere along the way, this glacier had transformed into a monochrome snake with razorblade scales of alien rock.
+Somewhere along the way, this glacier had transformed into a monochrome snake with razor-blade scales of alien rock.
 It was old and stubborn, not even clean or courteous about the way it tried to dole death.